Insertion in constructed normal numbers: Perfect necklaces and nested perfect necklaces

 Every $n$-ordered necklace is $(n,n)$-perfect.
 Inexplicably, this was not observed by Barbier~\cite{Barbier2,Barbier1} nor by Champernowne~\cite{Champernowne}.

-\begin{remark}[ {\cite[Theorem 5]{ABFY}}] Identify words of length $n$ over alphabet $A$ with the integers $0$ to $|A|^n-1$.
+\begin{remark}[ {\cite[Theorem 5]{ABFY}}] Identify words of length $n$ over alphabet $A$ with the integers $0$ to~$|A|^n-1$.
 Let $r$ coprime with $|A|$.
 The concatenation of words corresponding to the arithmetic sequence $0,r,2r,..., (|A|^n -1)r$ yields a $(n,n)$-perfect necklace.
 By taking $r=1$ we obtain that $n$-ordered necklaces are $(n,n)$-perfect. \end{remark}

 \begin{proposition} In the $n$-ordered necklace over alphabet $A$, for each symbol $a\in A$, between one occurrence of $\sigma$ and the next there are at most $n |A|-1$ symbols. \end{proposition} \begin{proof} The $n$-ordered necklace is the concatenation of all words of length $n$ in lexicographical order.
-Consider $|A|+1$ many consecutive words, $u_1, \ldots u_{|A|+1}$.
+Consider $|A|+1$ many consecutive of these words, $u_1, \ldots u_{|A|+1}$.
 Observe that the last symbol in~$u_1$ is necessarily the same as the last symbol in~$u_{|A|+1}$.
 Let~$a$ be that symbol.
-In between these two occurrences of $a$ there are $n|A|-1 symbols$.
+In between these two occurrences of $a$ there are $n|A|-1$ symbols.
 For some choices of $u_1, \ldots u_{|A|+1}$ these are the only two occurrences of $a$ in these words.
-All the other cases yield a smaller number of symbols. \end{proof}
+All the other cases yield a smaller number of symbols between two occurrences. \end{proof}

+A particular class of perfect necklaces, called {\em nested perfect necklaces}, were introduced in~\cite{BC2019}, generalizing a construction given by M. Levin in \cite[Theorem 2]{Levin1999}.
+A $(n,k)$-perfect necklace over alphabet $A$ is {\em nested} if $n=1$ or it is the concatenation of $|A|$\ nested $(n-1,k)$-perfect necklaces.